gitcd-io/website/content/pages/en/cli.rst

 CLI Usage of gitcd
 ~~~~~~~~~~~~~~~~~~~~~

-For convenience, you can call gitcd as a git subcommand as well.
-Therefore you can replace "git-cd" in any of the following commands with "git cd" if you like it more.
+For convenience, you can call gitcd as a git sub command as well.
+Therefore, you can replace "git-cd" in any of the following commands with "git cd" if you like it more.

 .. container:: alert alert-warning

-    Note: Python argument completion wont work if you use it as a git subcommand!
+    Note: Python argument completion wont work if you use it as a git sub command!

 Initializing gitcd
 ------------------
 First of all you probably want to initialize one of your local git repositories with gitcd.
 Change directory to one of your local git repositories and run git-cd init.
 Most of the values should be very self-explanatory.
-Still here is a complete list of values you can pass.
+Still, here is a complete list of values you can pass.

 - **Branch name for production releases?**